 - Construct a 60° angle using steps from the previous lesson.
 Label it ∠CAB. - Centre your pair of compasses at the points where the semi-circle intersects CA and AB.
-Draw arcs from each point, using a convenient radius.

-• Join A to D to get the angle bisector.
+Draw arcs from each point, using a convenient radius. - Label the point where the arcs intersect as D. - Join A to D to get the angle bisector.